Republicof1/TweetClip/README.md

 The purpose of this mode is to describe the structure of the supplied file(s)

 ### input files: {*data*}.json *or* {*data*}
-All data must be input as a standard twitter .json collection; 1 line per tweet.\
+All data must be inputted as a standard twitter .json collection; 1 line per tweet.\
-Tweetclip will accept {*data*} to indicate either a file or a directory.
+TweetClip will accept {*data*} to indicate either a file or a directory.
-{*data*} can indicate an explicit file e.g. {*data*}.json - where this the case tweet clip will use only the specified file as source data.\
+{*data*} can indicate an explicit file e.g. {*data*}.json - where this the case TweetClip will use only the specified file as source data.\
 {*data*} can also indicate a folder e.g. {*data*}/ - in this case all files with the .json extension within the specified folder will be used as source data.\
 In each case the program will close after the attempted processing of all target data.

 ### output files: catalogue.csv, index.txt
-catalogue.csv - a comprehensive model description of each filed found within the supplied json.
+catalogue.csv - a comprehensive model description of each field found within the supplied input file.
 This file includes one row for every array index found.\
 index.txt - a simplified form describing every structurally unique field found, e.g. 'a.b[0]' & 'a.b[1]' will produce a single row, 'a.b'.

 ### EXAMPLE COMMAND